-Does where you live affect your life insurance policy?
+Does your location impact your life insurance policy?

 The state you live in won’t usually affect the cost of your policy, but your location does affect the rules and regulations that surround it.